-Because you're all grown up and mature now?
+So, your new album isn't going to be so angry.
+Is that because you're all grown up and mature now?

-Ximon: Oh fuck you.
+Ximon: Oh, fuck you.
 No, it's basically because we went to China and stayed in a five star hotel for a week and were like, "Why are we writing shitty punk music?
 Let's just try and be like Rihanna and Britney and stay in five star hotels."

 Whybray: We're reverse engineering it, basically.
 We're writing the songs that will make us famous.